-Please review the information below and also the demonstration under the I-94 FAQ tab on the U.S. Customs and Border Protection website.
-Click the Demonstration link on the right side of the page: www.cbp.gov/I94 .
+Please review the information below and on the U.S. Customs and Border Protection (U.S. CBP) website.
 If you have questions after reviewing the material , please contact us at the International Student & Scholar Center (ISSC) at email@example.com or call 508-910-6633.

 What is Form I-94?

-Form I-94 is a Department of Homeland Security (DHS) document issued to visitors to the U.S. at the time they enter the United States.
-The Form I-94 is evidence of your lawful admission to the U.S. and is used to document your legal status in the United States.
+Form I-94 is an electronic record created by the U.S. CBP at the time of your entry to the United States.
+Form I-94 is evidence of your lawful admission to the U.S. and is used in a variety of ways to document your legal status in the United States.

-New students, scholars, and interns, as well as all returning students and scholars, will use this process.
-If you enter the U.S. after Friday, April 26, 2013, the U.S. Customs and Border Patrol (CBP) officer reviewing your documents at the port of entry will create an electronic automated arrival Form I-94 record from a scan of your passport during the admissions process.
-U.S. CBP will no longer issue a paper Form I-94 to students and scholars.
-Passports will now be stamped with admissions information: date of admissions, visa class, and departure date.
-F-1 and J-1 students will still receive the D/S notation on their passports and on the electronic Form I-94.
+Most new students, scholars, and interns; and all returning students and scholars who enter the U.S. through an airport will receive an electronic automated arrival Form I-94 record from a scan of your passport during the admissions process.
+U.S. CBP no longer issues a paper Form I-94 to students and scholars except as noted below.
+Passports will be stamped with your visa class, arrival date, and departure date.
+F-1 and J-1 students will still receive the D/S notation on their passports.

-How will I get a paper Form I-94 if needed for other procedures and paperwork I may encounter as part of studying and and working in the U.S.?
+How will I get a copy of Form I-94 if needed for other procedures and paperwork I may encounter as part of studying and and working in the U.S.?

-How will this affect my application for a Social Security Number or a driver’s license?
+How will this automated process help my application for a Social Security Number or a driver’s license?

-Other federal agencies who use the I-94 and other arrival information (Social Security Office or Registry of Motor Vehicles) will receive the data electronically and much sooner than in the past.
-Students and scholars would need to wait only two or three days before proceeding with the application for a Social Security number or driver’s license.
+Federal agencies including the Social Security Office or Registry of Motor Vehicles will receive the data much sooner than in the past.
+Students and scholars need to wait only two or three days before proceeding with the application for a Social Security number or driver’s license.